vidyanan/L01_03/project/Back-End/SetupInstructions.md

 1.5 Setup mysql root account
-    If mysql didn't automatically prompt you for a password for the root account run the following command:
+    (If mysql didn't automatically prompt you for a password for the root account run the following command:)

     `mysql_secure_installation`

+    Login to mysql
+    `mysql -u root -p`

+    Run the following line
+    `uninstall plugin validate_password;`

+    Disconnect from the mysql DB

+1.7 Kill the current Nginx process
+    (nginx likes running from install)

+    `sudo nginx -s stop`

 2. Using pip, install the following modules